International Presbytery

 The International Presbytery (officially, the Presbytery of International Charges) covers the Church of Scotland's congregations in continental Europe, Sri Lanka and the Caribbean.
 Until 2016 it was called the Presbytery of Europe.
 In October 2014 it was agreed to move towards changing the name to the International Presbytery.

 As a Presbyterian church, the Church of Scotland has no bishops.
 Instead courts of ministers, elders and deacons have collective responsibility for the governance of the church.
 The Presbytery is the intermediate court of the church, subject to the General Assembly and responsible for the oversight of Kirk Sessions (at a congregational level.)

-The International Presbytery is one of three presbyteries operating outside Scotland (the other two are the Presbytery of England and the Presbytery of Jerusalem.)
+The International Presbytery is one of three presbyteries operating outside Scotland (the other two being the Presbytery of England and the Presbytery of Jerusalem.)
 The Presbytery of Europe was created in 1974 through the union of the former Presbyteries of North Europe, South Europe and Spain & Portugal, being officially renamed the Presbytery of International Charges in 2016.

 Most Scottish presbyteries meet monthly.
-Because of geography, the International Presbytery meets only twice per year (March and October) for a conference-style meeting.
+Because of geography, the International Presbytery meets in person twice per year (March and October) for a conference-style meeting, delegating interim business to its Business Committee, which meets virtually each month.